 Ditching Paper Towels.
 Does it Save Money?

-Years ago on Pinterest, I started seeing pins on how to make unpaper towels.
-Made from Birdseye, which is expensive.
-You sew fabric to the back side and add snaps.
-You could link them together and get them look like a regular roll of paper towels
+On Pinterest I see pins on how to make unpaper towels.
+Unpaper towels are Bird's-eye which is expensive.
+Terry cloth is another option but does not appeal to me.You sew fabric to the back side and add snaps.
+You snap them together and get them to look like a regular roll of paper towels

 Paper towels even generic are about a dollar per roll.
 So By using cloth, I am saving about six dollars per week.
 That is about twenty-five dollars a month.
 That's near $300 a year!

 If saving money is not motivating, you are saving a lot of paper.
 It's an easy way to go green without feeling like you're sacrificing a lot.

 Whatever reason you use reusable cloth for cleaning reuseable is a smart and easy choice.
 Paper free will help the earth and your wallet.